tugbaozkilinc/Tugba-Ozkilinc/README.md

 # Tugba Ozkilinc
-# Hi, I’m from Turkey.
-I am Software Test Engineer(QA)...
-  # Hi 👋, I’m Software Test Engineer(QA), Lawyer and Tennis Coach also from Turkey...
+  # Hi 👋, I’m Software Test Engineer(QA), I am also from Turkey...
 - 👀 Learning software and writing code is one of my biggest passions 🔥.
 - 🕺 I like playing tennis 🎾, swimming 🏊🏽‍♂  and seeing new places✈.
 - 📫 How to reach me tugbaozkilinc22@gmail.com